 In 1990, a survey found that almost 62 percent of healthcare professionals used the Rod of Asclepius symbol, while 37 percent used the caduceus symbol.
 In addition, 76 percent of commercial organizations used the caduceus symbol.
 The World Health Organization has the Rod of Asclepius for its emblem.

-A lot of people ask us about the significance of snakes on a medical symbol.
+A lot of people ask us about the significance of snakes as a medical symbol.
 One explanation could be that the Greeks considered snakes sacred and used them in healing as their way of honoring their god Asclepius.
 For them, snake venom was remedial, and they viewed snakes’ skin-shedding as a symbol of renewal and rebirth.

 Medicine is full of symbols, which tend to change their meaning, just like languages.
 Symbols like the Rod of Asclepius and the caduceus tell us about an era of professionalism long before there were accreditations.
 But as a healthcare provider who’s looking for medical practice branding guidelines, it’s the staff with one snake that you should be considering.